19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Detect Magic.md

 | Range    | Self, AOE                                                                            |
 | Domains  | [Water](../../../Spell%20Domains/Water.md), [Life](../../../Spell%20Domains/Life.md) |

-For the duration, you gain the ability to detect the presence of magic within a 60 foot cube centered on you.
+For the duration, you gain the ability to detect the presence of magic within 30 feet of you.

 You can discern the basic characteristics and domains of a single magical source of your choosing within range.
 Thick barriers such as metal or stone can obstruct this spell.